 - Reactivate user accounts and any associated devices, and reinstate users' backup data.

 CrashPlan for Small Business pricing is device-based, so you are charged for each active device.

 Configure backup alert recipients

 By default, administrator users receive backup alert report emails.
-You can add more users to the list of recipients in the Code42 console from Settings > Reporting.
+You can add more users to the list of recipients in the Code42 console from Reporting.

-For an understanding of the foundational concepts underpinning the CrashPlan for Small Business environment, refer to the articles below.
+For an understanding of the foundational concepts underpinning the CrashPlan for Small Business environment, refer to the article below.